 - a. performance factor (PHED 309)

-- b. psychological factor (PHED 310, 320, or 420
+- b. psychological factor (PHED 320 or 420)

 - c. kinesiological factor (PHED 340)

 - d. physiological factor (PHED 350)

 Students majoring in physical education and also seeking teacher certification are required to take a minimum of 30 nonactivity semester credit hours in physical education.
-These students must demonstrate performance competencies in the skills and strategies of teaching movement activities (PHED 410 and 480) in addition to the 24 hours required of the major.
+These students must demonstrate performance competencies in the skills and strategies of teaching movement activities (PHED 410 and 480).
 See the pedagogical studies section of the catalog for teacher certification programs.

 Students majoring in physical education, but not seeking teacher certification are required to gain additional expertise in at least one specific application area (i.e., coaching, athletic training, youth leadership).
 With the aid of a faculty adviser, the student will arrange to gain experience working in a field in which a physical education major might find employment upon graduation.
 Through enrolling for practicum (PHED 392), the student gains course credits for the work experience.
-These credits may be applied to the 120 credits required for graduation, but are taken in addition to the basic 24 nonactivity semester credits minimally required for a physical education major.
+These credits may be applied to the 30 nonactivity semester credits minimally required for a physical education major.

-SAMPLE DEGREE PLAN - PHYSICAL EDUCATION WITH TEACHING CERTIFICATE
+SAMPLE DEGREE PLAN - PHYSICAL EDUCATION WITH TEACHING CERTIFICATE\

-JUN IOR Y EAR SENIOR YEAR
+JUIN IUR T EAR SENIOR YEAR

-First Semester Second Seme ster First Semester Second Semester r
+First Semester Second Semes ster First Semester Second Semester

 LFSC 350 4 PHED 350 3 PHED 310, 320, Course in Minor 6

 PED 344 3 PHED 340 3 or 420 3 PED 390 3

 PHED Elective 3 PHED 400 3 PED 331, 332 6 PED 375 or 376 6

 PHED 410 3 PHED 480 3 Courses in Minor 6

 Course in Minor 3 Course in Min or 3

 16 15 15 15

-Degree plans vary depending upon a student's goals and preparation prior to enrolling at UT Permian Basin.
+\Degree plans vary depending upon a student's goals and preparation prior to enrolling at UT Permian Basin.
 Students should consult with their faculty advisers for specific degree planning.